Gemara Schemas

 Schemas (CUE format) standardize the expression of elements in the model and enable automated interoperability between GRC tools.
 These schemas provide validation across all layers.

-Click on a layer to view its schema:
+Click on an artifact to view its schema:

 High-level guidance on cybersecurity measures from industry groups and standards bodies.